 Option 1 - selects a Unitary Patent (UP) and optionally individual national validations of an EP patent for territories not covered by the UP.
 This option benefits from the cost and enforcement advantages of the UP, at the expense of some flexibility and risk of an all or nothing central revocation action at the UPC.
 This option will be available for the foreseeable future.

 Option 2 - selects individual national validations of an EP patent thereby retaining flexibility (e.g. for renewal fee payments) whilst allowing the optional use of the UPC for those states taking part when not opted out.
-Jurisdiction for Spain and Switzerland and other non participating countries remains solely with their national courts (no shading).
+Jurisdiction for Spain and the United Kingdom and other non participating countries remains solely with their national courts (no shading).
 See here for a discussion of whether or not to file an opt-out.

 The UPC will have exclusive jurisdiction for unitary patents; it will not be possible to enforce or revoke a unitary patent in a national court.